 3-1-3: the precedence definitions for selections defined in Section 6.4: Precedence between Selections, for the type of selections it processes.

-3-2: If an application claims to process ITS markup for the global selection mechanism, it MUST process a href attribute found on a link elements which has a rel attribute with the value its-rules.
+3-2: If an application claims to process ITS markup for the global selection mechanism, it MUST process a href attribute found on a link element that has a rel attribute with the value its-rules.

 3-3: If an application claims to process ITS markup implementing the conformance clauses 3-1 and 3-2, it MUST process that markup within HTML documents.

-Statements related to this conformance type MUST list all data categories they implement, and for each data category which type of selection they support.
+Statements related to this conformance type MUST list all data categories they implement and, for each data category, which type of selection they support.

 4.4 Conformance Class for HTML5+ITS documents